 Certain lease agreements include rental payments that are adjusted periodically for inflation or other variables.
 In addition to rent, the leases may require the Company to pay additional amounts for taxes, insurance, maintenance and other expenses, which are generally referred to as non-lease components.
 Such adjustments to rental payments and variable non-lease components are treated as variable lease payments and recognized in the period in which the obligation for these payments was incurred.
 Variable lease components and variable non-lease components are not measured as part of the right-of-use asset and liability.
+Only when lease components and their associated non-lease components are fixed are they accounted for as a single lease component and are recognized as part of a right-of-use asset and liability.
 Total contract consideration is allocated to the combined fixed lease and non-lease component.
 This policy election applies consistently to all asset classes under lease agreements.